 We should note that these are still huge population numbers, especially when compared to other cities of the day and later epochs: As an example, the city of Florence in the 14th century, so well known for the art and renaissance, the literature of Dante, had a population of 100,000!

-Sources of information regarding society during the decline of the ancient Roman empire:
+Sources of information regarding society during the decline and fall of the ancient Roman empire:

 The following documents give a relatively good picture of the number of buildings, the major events (albeit in terms of the Church’s interests), military campaigns, the laws and major issues affecting the Romans at large: